-- c) Firms which possess project experience and management abilitySimilar projects completed by the firm.; - d) Recent, current and projected work load with the District; and Qualifications of the professional personnel and staff members. - e) Any other specialized qualification which the firms might possess to benefit the project. - 2.
-When the fee exceeds thirty fifty thousand dollars (\$30,000.0050,000), the Ad Hoc selection committee shall, where possible, select the three (3), or more at its discretion, best qualified firms in accordance with the considerations set out in subsection (a1), above, and from the reply to the items set out in subparagraph FE.
-The selection committee shall rank the firms first, second, third, etc. Where possible, the three (3) or more at its discretion, best qualified firms shall be given a time and place for a personal interview by the selection committee.
+- 1. When the fee does not exceed one hundred fifty thousand dollars (\$100,00050,000), the General Manager shall select the firm directly, giving consideration to selection factors for the project which shall include, but not be limited to, the following: - a) Project understanding and approach, - b) The project organization, adequacy of available staff, location of personnel relative to the project location and the proposed schedule of completion, - c) Similar projects completed by the firm, - d) Qualifications of the professional personnel and staff members. - 2.
+When the fee exceeds one hundred fifty thousand dollars (\$100,00050,000), the Ad Hoc selection committee shall, where possible, select the three (3), or more at its discretion, best qualified firms in accordance with the considerations set out in subsection (1), above, and from the reply to the items set out in subparagraph E. The selection committee shall rank the firms first, second, third, etc. Where possible, the three (3) or more at its discretion, best qualified firms shall be given a time and place for a personal interview by the selection committee.
 After review of submittal materials and the personal interview, the selection committee shall rank the firms first, second, third, etc.

-HG.
-Fee negotiations.
+G. Fee negotiations.